 THREE GUYS ONE BOOK originated as a way for three friends in the book business - Jason Chambers, Jason Rice and Dennis Haritou — to talk about books together.
 Featuring short reviews of stories and novels, publishing news, photography, and the popular 3G1B group discussion, the site launched in early 2008 with a conversation about Mark Sarvas’ Harry, Revised.
 In early 2009, Jonathan Evison, whose debut novel All About Lulu was another of the 3G1B early group efforts, accepted an invitation to become the mysterious “fourth guy.”
 Today, 3G1B has developed to include guest posts from writers and publishing personalities, extensive interviews, even more reviews, and most popularly, “conversations” in which the four guys opine on subjects such as ebooks, writing techniques, bookselling, p.r., and the future of publishing.

 Dennis Haritou is co-founder and contributing editor of Three Guys One Book and a voting member of the National Book Critics Circle.
-He has bought books for a large book retailer for seven years, for warehouse clubs for five, and has led a book club.
-He is currently Director of Merchandise at major book wholesaler.
+He has bought books for a large book retailer, for warehouse clubs, for a major book wholesaler, and has led a book club.
+He is currently Director of Business Development for LitBreaker Ad Network.

 Jason Chambers is co-founder and managing editor of Three Guys One book.
 He is also the CEO of the LitBreaker Advertising Network.
 He has been in the book business since 1993, including tenures as General Manager/Buyer at Book Peddlers in Athens, GA, Buyer and Merchandise Manager at Bookazine, an independent bookstore consultant, and a WordPress web designer for book blogs and author sites.